 Burmese Pagan Style Wood Buddha

-A Burmese Pagan Style Wood Buddha statue rendered in the timeless Bagan (Pagan) tradition showing traditional Burmese joinery of the era.
+Antique Burmese Pagan style wood Buddha statue rendered in the timeless Bagan (Pagan) tradition showing traditional Burmese joinery of the era.

 Unlike modern mass-produced carvings, this piece utilizes a sophisticated composite construction designed to withstand the “breathing” of tropical hardwoods over centuries.